Finding and Sharing Career Information

 Our Department of Communication alumni offer a series of career panels designed specifically to assist our students in their career decisions.
 Students hear from alumni specialists from a variety of communication fields, such as entertainment, advertising, marketing, public relations, event planning, law, or finance.
 The event is held during the All-Gaucho Reunion on the last Saturday of April.
 Alumni who are interested in sharing their expertise can find more information at Communication Career Day.

 Comm Digital Mentoring

 Our Department of Communication alumni offers a platform for digital mentoring.
 Virtual appointments can be scheduled at any time with UCSB Comm alumni to discuss topics such as networking, resume and interview help, exploring graduate school, and more.

 UCSB Alumni Association's Career Connections

-The Career Connections program can serve as a great tool for students in terms of providing career exploration resources.
+The Alumni Career Connections groups can serve as great tools for students in terms of providing career exploration resources.
 Networking with professionals in one's chosen field can be as important as the education received in the classroom.
 Career Connections was created as a way for students and alumni to gain information and insight to aid in making career decisions.
-UCSB alumni in a wide variety of occupations have volunteered to participate in the program and welcome questions from students and other alumni about their professions.
+UCSB alumni in a wide variety of occupations participate in the groups and welcome questions from students and other alumni about their professions.
 In addition to the address and phone number, each listing includes year of graduation, graduate work, career experience, present job title and a brief description of responsibilities.
 A list of potential questions to ask the interviewee is also included.
 It is important to note that this is an opportunity to gather information and begin making contacts - it is not a job or internship service.